Ureimu/manual-screeps-ui/README.md

 ```
 or run code in deploy.sh step by step.

-Remember to get ssh key before use this.
+Remember to get ssh key before using this.

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).